 But putting aside all of the hopes, dreams, promises, and big ideas—how is the digital revolution actually changing the way companies transact insurance?
 Let’s examine just one example of the current disruption.

 Proper Digitization of ISO Content Saves Hours of Analysis and Programming

 Since 1971 the Insurance Services Office, Inc. (ISO), a subsidiary of Verisk Analytics, has provided rating information for insurers to analyze, interpret, and incorporate into their insurance products.
-The amount of manual work involved in this process is truly mind blowing; According to a Novarica report, ISO publishes over 75 Circulars (updates to the products) in an average week and each one takes insurers over 70 days to manually process.
+The amount of manual work involved in this process is truly mind blowing; ISO publishes over 75 Circulars (updates to their products) in an average week, and according to a Novarica report, each one takes insurers over 70 days to manually process.
 More than 30% of this time is spent analyzing and interpreting the change and developing the technical specifications to implement it, and over 40% is dedicated to implementing the changes into the insurer or their vendor’s policy administration system.

 But what about the average of 28 days dedicated to implementing the changes into the carrier’s policy administration system?
 The goal of reducing this burden by using ISO ERC™ has been more elusive to insurers and software vendors serving the industry.
 There are two primary reasons why it continues to be a time consuming and difficult task:

 Most Insurer and vendor systems were not designed to natively import ISO ERC™, so the information in the digital ISO ERC™ files must be extracted and translated into code that the system can understand and use.